Why pay to just to sleep on the way to your next adventure?

 Bass Pro Shops – Another outdoor retailer that offers policies similar to Cabela’s.
 Again, make sure the individual location allows overnight parking.
 Many of these may say it is ok but only for one or few nights.

 BLM Land – This is the BEST choice for a solid night’s sleep for free.
 No lights, no traffic noise (usually), and no disturbance from other vehicles running, passing, etc. Abundant in the west and in areas with mountains and highly wild areas, this government owned land offers free primitive camping in many obscure and beautiful corners of the country.
 To find this land we use the website freecamping.net.
+Other options are the apps iOverlander and Campendium.
 Some BLM land is still word of mouth, so ask around when in a new area.
-You can go into a local ranger station for the National Forest or the Bureau of Land Management (BLM).
+You can go into a local ranger station for the National Forest or the Bureau of Land Management (BLM) and they will be happy to help you.

 Four of the most convenient places we have ever stayed on BLM land are: